Israel's military begins its ground offensive in Gaza City and thousands of residents flee

 Palestinian residents reported heavy strikes across Gaza City on Tuesday morning, with hospitals in the city saying there were at least 69 deaths.

+“A very tough night in Gaza,” Dr. Mohamed Abu Selmiya, the director of Shifa Hospital, told The Associated Press.
+“The bombing did not stop for a single moment.”

+Several women gathered at the hospital’s morgue, where AP footage showed many dead in body bags.

-Shifa Hospital received the bodies of 49 people, including 22 children, according to Dr. Rami Mhanna, a hospital official, who said dozens of wounded had also come into the facility.
+Shifa received the bodies of 49 people, including 22 children, according to Dr. Rami Mhanna, a hospital official, who said dozens of wounded had also come into the facility.
 Al-Ahli Hospital received 17 bodies, and Al-Quds three.

-“A very tough night in Gaza,” Dr. Mohamed Abu Selmiya, Shifa's director, told The Associated Press.
-“The bombing did not stop for a single moment."

-Several women gathered at the hospital’s morgue, where AP footage showed many dead in body bags.

-“How long will we remain like this?
-We’ve had enough," said one of the women, who identified herself as Um Ahmed Zaqout.
-"Throw us into any country.
-Enough of this torture here.”

-The Israeli military did not immediately respond to requests for comment on the deadly strikes but in the past has accused Hamas of building military infrastructure inside civilian areas, especially in Gaza City.
+The Israeli military did not immediately respond to requests for comment on the deadly strikes but in the past has accused Hamas of building military infrastructure inside civilian areas.

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing around 1,200 people, mostly civilians, and abducting 251.
 Forty-eight hostages, fewer than half believed to be alive, remain in Gaza.

-Israel’s retaliatory offensive has killed at least 64,900 Palestinians, according to Gaza’s Health Ministry, which doesn’t say how many were civilians or combatants.
+Israel’s retaliatory offensive has killed more than 64,900 Palestinians, according to Gaza’s Health Ministry, which doesn’t say how many were civilians or combatants.
 The ministry, which is part of the Hamas-run government and staffed by medical professionals, says women and children make up around half the dead.

 Families of hostages beg Netanyahu to halt the operation

-Overnight, families of the hostages still being held in Gaza gathered outside of Prime Minister Benjamin Netanyahu's residence, pleading with him to stop the Gaza City operation.
+Overnight, families of the hostages still being held in Gaza gathered outside of Prime Minister Benjamin Netanyahu's residence, imploring him to stop the offensive.

-“I have one interest — for this country to wake up and bring back my child along with 47 other hostages, both living and deceased, and to bring our soldiers home," Einav Zangauker, whose son Matan is being held in Gaza, shouted outside Netanyahu's residence.

-“If he stops at nothing and sends our precious, brave, heroic soldiers to fight while our hostages are being used as human shields — he is not a worthy prime minister,” Zangauker.
+“Netanyahu gave the order to bomb my child," said Anat Angrast, whose son is held in Gaza.
+“He knows that Matan is in immediate danger due to the Gaza operation, yet he decided to bomb him to death.
+He is the only one who will decide whether Matan lives or dies.”

-Israel believes around 20 of the hostages, including Matan, are alive.
-Hamas has said it will only free remaining hostages in return for Palestinian prisoners, a lasting ceasefire and an Israeli withdrawal from Gaza.
+Israel believes around 20 of the hostages are alive.
+Hamas has said it will only free remaining captives in return for Palestinian prisoners, a lasting ceasefire and an Israeli withdrawal from Gaza.

 On a visit to Israel, Rubio suggested that there might still be time for a negotiated end the war.